Assumption: All persons create mental models of the reality they perceive.

 Implication: Institutions exact membership contributions.

-Power Payoff: Regular contributions allow an organization to build assets and weather difficulties.
+Power Payoff: Regular contributions allow an organization to build assets and become self-sustaining.

 Implication: Control your environment by following the rules, changing the rules, or leaving the group.